How to Have a 'Living' Christmas

 2. 'No Kill' Christmas meal

 This might sound a little avant-garde but each year we have made it a tradition in our family to have a 'no kill Christmas'.
 Every day countless farm animals are being killed for human consumption, but during the Holiday Season this amount doubles or even triples.
 We may be breaking some traditions here but each Christmas we give the pigs and turkeys a break (in fact we do it year round).
-To learn how to create delicious 'living' meals you can always let Chef Teton show you how with her 6 DVD healthy cooking class set.

 3. Give 'life-giving' presents